jlacko/RCzechia/cran-comments.md

 ## R CMD check results
 Status: OK

-There is a WARNING on win builder old rel - checking PDF version of manual ...
-WARNING - that I believe is technical in nature.
-It is not present in the two other win builder results (release & devel) nor locally.

-Building the pdf version locally using devtools::build_manual() failed to reproduce the error; in fact the pdf version of the manual was produced without a glitch.
+This release sidesteps the LaTeX errors ("checking PDF version of manual ...
+WARNING / LaTeX errors when creating PDF version.") that have developed on some - although not all - flavors of CRAN checks, e.g. r-release-macos and r-oldrel-macos.

 ## Downstream dependencies
 There are no downstream dependencies.